hsmaan/light-seq/README.md

  | BWA Fasta Align | Fasta | .fastq |
  | Samtools SAM to BAM | Sequence Alignment | .sam |
  | Platypus Variant Calling | Binary Alignment | .bam |

+<a name="q3"></a>

+#### Question 3
+If a certain tool fails even if the correct filetypes and paths are specified, then most likely the documentation for that given tool needs to be consulted.
+Most of the tools used in Light-Seq have dependancies (such as htslib for Platypus), and the user must ensure that the tool is installed correctly with the right dependancies.
+If the error persists, please open up an issue on the github page and the Light-Seq team will respond as soon as possible.